ttanvirr/drf-oasis-task-manager/README.md

         model = User
         fields = ["url", "id", "username", "tasks"]
 ```

+> Keep the `UserRegistrationSerializer` the same as before.

 - The `url` field in the `UserSerializer` automatically points to `user-detail` url pattern.
 - The `tasks` field in the `UserSerializer` points to `task-detail` url pattern for each task which is set by `view_name="task-detail"`